-Total natural gas transport reached approximately 30.9 bcm in 2022, of which approximately 7.5 bcm was for the Czech Republic's domestic needs.
-Compared to 2021, total transport has decreased by 20.8 bcm.
-This decrease has been caused by the changes in European gas flow patterns following the Russian invasion of Ukraine and its geopolitical implications.
-In other words, the total Russian share in European gas supplies has significantly fallen over the course of 2022 and so has the volume of Russian gas transported/transited through the Czech Republic.
-Domestic gas transport decreased by approximately 1.9 bcm in 2022 compared to 2021, mainly due to higher average ambient temperatures and gas savings induced by the high commodity prices.
+Total natural gas transport reached approximately 10 bcm in 2023, of which approximately 6.8 bcm was for the Czech Republic's domestic needs, transit to foreign countries amounted to 1 bcm, and the remainder was transported to gas storage facilities.
+Compared to 2022, total transport decreased by 20.8 bcm.
+The decrease was mainly caused by the absence of physical transmission of Russian gas through the Czech Republic and other changes in gas flows in Europe, which have arisen as a geopolitical consequence of the Russian invasion of Ukraine.
+Domestic gas transport decreased by approximately 0.7 bcm in 2023 compared to 2022, mainly due to higher average ambient temperatures and continued savings in consumption by Czech customers.